the-kukkuz/the-kukkuz/README.md

 👯 Open to collaborating on AI/ML, Open Source, and Hackathon projects.

-🤝 Looking for help with LLM Engineering, MLOps, and AI Research.

 💬 Ask me about Python • AI/ML • NLP • Flask • React • SQL • Git

 ⚡ I learn best by building real-world projects.